SAP-samples/teched2023-DA271/exercises/ex2/README.md

     -   For HIERARCHYID, set label column to *DESCRIPTION*
 -   Save & deploy

 Note that we model the description as a language-independent field here.
-If we wanted to have language-dependent hierarchies, we'd need to follow the steps done above for product texts, where a text entity is created and associated to the dimension (here: HierarchyDirectory) via a text association.
+If we wanted to have language-dependent hierarchies, we'd need to follow the steps we completed above above for product texts, where a text entity is created and associated to the dimension (here: HierarchyDirectory) via a text association.

 As an additional exercise, you can use the provided table with language dependent data.
 That lesson is covered in...
 **